-Make béchamel: In a medium pot, melt the butter over medium heat.
+Make béchamel: Melt the butter in a medium pot over medium heat.
 Stir in flour and mix until smooth.
 Add milk, little by little, stirring constantly to avoid lumps.

 When all the milk is added, heat until almost boiling, stirring occasionally until sauce is thickened.
 Stir in the Jarlsberg cheese and half of the parmesan.
 Add nutmeg, salt and freshly ground black pepper to taste.